dmitrymomot/kohana-dompdf/README.md

 	// Create class instance PDF
 	$pdf = PDF::factory($html);

-	// Render and save pdf
+	// Render and save PDF
 	$pdf = $pdf->render()->save('your/path/upload', 'filename');

 	// OR

-	// Render and output client pdf-file
+	// Render and streams the PDF to the client
 	$pdf = $pdf->render()->load('filename');

 </pre>